 Yandex Cloud

-When you run the first computations, you can select a configuration for a notebook from the list of configurations available in the project.
-You will see utilization rates for every type of VM configurations.
-The VMs marked green can start immediately once selected.
-The configurations marked yellow require additional preparation.
+When you run your first computations, you can select a configuration for your notebook from the list of configurations available in the project.
+You will see utilization rates for each type of VM configurations.
+VMs marked in green are ready to start as soon as you select them.
+Those marked in yellow require further setup.
 The start time of such VMs will be longer.
-The configurations marked red are busy at the moment.
-They may take indefinite time to allocate, because another user must release the VM first.
+The configurations marked in red are currently in use and may take indefinite time to become available, as another user must release them first.

 Open the DataSphere project: